AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Discussion

-We also found that both the superforecasting and the biased variants of LLM augmentation yields similar levels of forecasting accuracy increase, with no statistically significant difference between them.
-This is despite the fact that the superforecasting augmentation on its own provided more accurate predictions than the biased augmentation on all six questions.
-Our result thus suggests that the main effect is not the model's prediction capabilities, but rather something else.
-Our result also contrasts with past studies' finding that adding idiosyncratic text to a prompt can have a strong effect on the output.
-Our contrasting finding suggests that at least in the domain of forecasting, the specific idiosyncrasies added to a prompt given to the augmenting LLM may play a lesser role than the past literature on prompt idiosyncrasies might suggest.
-Instead, the intrinsic reasoning capabilities of the models, irrespective of their idiosyncratic focus, seems to be the primary drivers of improved forecasting performance.
-This challenges the conventional understanding that much of LLMs' utility come from idiosyncratic prompt customization, which---in line with the `correct answer' effect---suggests that LLM use may not increase society's diversity-of-thought, and may in fact decrease it \parencite{park2024diminished,doshi2023generative}.
+We also found that both the superforecasting and the noisy variants of LLM augmentation yield similar levels of forecasting accuracy increase compared to the control, with no statistically significant difference between them.
+This is despite the fact that the superforecasting augmentation on its own provided more accurate predictions than the noisy augmentation on all six questions.
+Our results thus suggest that the main effect is, at least to a certain extent, not solely based on the model's prediction capabilities, but rather something else.
+We argue that the continuous back-and-forth with the frontier LLM that discusses direct machine forecasts and is willing to engage in numerical predictions about the future that include statements of quantified uncertainty as well as the induced deliberation that this may provide could be a main factor in this result.
+Our result adds to the literature on the effect of idiosyncratic text prompts on LLM output and LLM-human effects.
+Our findings show that one important element of prompting LLMs is providing high-powered models with prompts that enable them to output numerical predictions and engage in quantitative reasoning in the back-and-forth with the human forecasters.
+The control LLM was much smaller and not able to do these interactions, making our result a combination of advanced model reasoning capabilities and willingness/ability to engage in quantitative reasoning about the future.